Exitsipo

 IPOs drive the right tail of fund returns.
 A single public listing at scale can return a venture fund multiple times over.
 They also reset the cap table: founders become public-company CEOs, employees can sell vested stock after lockup, and VCs face the question of when to distribute.
 Distribution timing is itself a return decision.
 Distribute too early and LPs lose the post-lockup run.
 Distribute too late and you ride a single position through volatility that is no longer venture risk.

 The IPO market is also the gating signal for the rest of the cycle.
 When the window is shut, late-stage rounds reprice down, secondaries widen, and exit multiples compress across the portfolio.
-The 2022-2024 freeze was visible in DPI before it was visible in fund-level marks.
+Closed-window periods tend to be visible in DPI before they show up in fund-level marks.

 Worked example

-A Series C company files an S-1 to list on Nasdaq:
+A Series C company files a registration statement to list on a major exchange:

 A VC holding 12M preferred shares at a $4 average cost basis converts to 12M common at IPO.
 Position value at offer: